CEO, Managing and Founding Member

 Head of Production

-Steve Eddy is the Head of Production at Footprint Features.
-He Executive Produced Footprint’s “When We First Met” (Dir.
+Steve Eddy Executive Produced Footprint’s “When We First Met” (Dir.
 Ari Sandel) and “Shimmer Lake” (Dir.
 Oren Uziel), and served as the production executive for the film “About Alex” (Dir.
 Jesse Zwick).
 Prior to joining Footprint, Steve was the Vice President of Physical Production at Summit Entertainment.
-During his time at Summit he was intergral in the company’s transformation to a mini-major studio, and was part of a team that oversaw 14 movies and more than $500M in production spending.
+During his time at Summit he was integral in the company’s transformation to a mini-major studio, and was part of a team that oversaw 14 movies and more than $500M in production spending.
 Projects overseen include “A Better Life” (Dir.
 Chris Weitz), “Knowing” (Dir.
 Alex Proyas), “Remember Me” (Dir.
 Allen Coulter), “RED” (Dir.
 Robert Schwentke), “Letters to Juliet” (Dir.
 Gary Winick) and “The Twilight Saga” films.
+He currently serves as the Director of Physical Production for Netflix Indie.
 He holds a film degree from Emerson College and lives in Los Angeles with his family.

 Lisa Callif is an entertainment attorney whose primary focus is on representing independent filmmakers in all aspects of their movie making, including financing, production and distribution.
 She was recently profiled in Hollywood Reporter’s Power Lawyer List as one of Hollywood’s Top 100 Attorneys (2016) and named by the Daily Journal as one of the Top 100 Women Lawyers in California (2016 & 2014).
 She was also named by Variety as one of The Best and The Brightest (2011).
 As part of her practice, Lisa does a significant amount of clearance work for documentaries, including rendering fair use opinion letters, which permits her clients to use limited amounts of unlicensed material in their films under the fair use doctrine as codified in US Copyright Law.